Contents

 Educational software quality

-Effective learning tools and materials contribute to a more successful driving course.
-Assess the quality of the educational software used by the school.
+Practical learning tools and materials contribute to a more successful driving course.
+Assess the quality of the school's educational software.

 Quality of school facilities

-The majority of Qataris and expats aspire to acquire a driver's license for regular cars.
+The majority of Qataris and expats aspire to obtain a driver's license for a regular car.
 Light motor vehicle driving courses are available in all driving schools across the country.
 However, the course duration varies depending on your prior driving experience:

-If you've never held a driver's license, you will need to complete the full course.
-This comprehensive program usually spans 90 to 110 days, encompassing theory lessons, practical driving sessions with an instructor, and the necessary tests.
+Full course: If you've never held a driver's license, you will need to complete the full course.
+This comprehensive program usually spans 90 to 110 days and encompasses theory lessons, practical driving sessions with an instructor, and the necessary tests.

 Course costs